 Food reviewer Daym from Daym Drops’ picture is on brand, instantly recognizable and has buckets of personality.
 Pick something that gets to the heart of what your brand is about.

-Your channel art should reflect your brand.
+Your YouTube channel art should reflect your brand.
 Think of it as yet another way to set the scene and set up the viewer’s expectations.
+Luckily for you we’ve created a whole guide to creating YouTube channel art with free online banner makers.

 Sunny’s cover does this really well.
 She uses it to establish credibility by leveraging social proof from brands like Forbes and Entrepreneur while telling subscribers when they can expect new videos.